mathematiCode/Visual-Fraction-Library/README.md

 <h1> Visual Fraction Library </h1>
 <img src="./assets/Visual Fraction Library Demo.png">

 This is a library of visuals that model mixed number and fraction operations.
-All images are generated as SVGs.
+All images are generated as SVGs. <br>

 Check it out here: <a href="visualfractionlibrary.com/"> Visual Fraction Library </a>

 My goal is to have a website fraction visuals and customization options for use by teachers and curriculum developers.